-With over 200 different unique dog breeds out there finding the “right” one for you can often be quite challenging!
-The good news is that if you know that you only want to get a “retriever” you can narrow down your search significantly, but sometimes this can even make your decision even harder because there are some many great “types” of retrievers!
+With over 200 unique dog breeds, finding the “right” one for you can often be challenging!
+The good news is that if you know that you only want to get a “retriever,” you can narrow your search significantly, but sometimes, this can make your decision even more complicated because there are many great “types” of retrievers!
 However, not all of them will have an excellent “PERM” like the Curly-Coated Retriever!
 This is why this “throwback” to the 70s is one of our all-time favorite “retrievers” out there and why we wanted to take a moment and talk about what it might be like to own one of these “beauties”!

-If you’re on the “fence” about which kind of retriever is going to be the “best” for you we might be able to put our paws on the scale and have you pick a Curly.
-After all, they may not be the most popular of all the retrievers out there but that doesn’t mean that they aren’t the BEST!
+If you’re on the “fence” about which kind of retriever will be the “best” for you, we might be able to put our paws on the scale and have you pick a Curly.
+After all, they may not be the most popular of all the retrievers out there, but that doesn’t mean they aren’t the BEST!
 So, without further ado, let’s dive right in.

 Curly Coated Retriever Breed Fast Facts